justone/brisk/README.md

 (prn (brisk/thaw-from-file "pod.nippy"))
 ```

+# Development

+Not quite ready yet.
+This depends on a soon-to-be-released library.

 # Things that don't work

 * Embedded objects - Nippy can handle them, but Graal VM does not support them.